Anorov/cloudflare-scrape/README.md

 Barring a critical flaw in V8 or Node, the primary risk is that someone could craft a page which causes the Javascript interpreter to loop endlessly, or potentially consume a lot of memory if a garbage collector issue is identified in V8 or Node.

 Shell execution should be impossible if you use PyV8 or Node.
-For that reason, only these 3 Javascript runtimes are currently allowed.
+For that reason, only these two Javascript runtimes are currently allowed.

 Installation
 ============